cripperz/share4bucks/readme.txt

 == Frequently Asked Questions ==

-= Where my users will be able to share my content ? = At the following social networks: Facebook, Twitter, Google Plus, Linkedin, Tumbler or by Gmail.
+= Where my users will be able to share my content ? = At the following: share via Facebook, share via Twitter, share via Google Plus, share via Linkedin, share via Tumbler or share by Gmail.

-= Is the shared links will appear at facebook feed normally? = Yes, All the shared link will appear at user’s facebook timeline normally and his friends will be able to share it on their facebook timeline too.
+= Is the shared links will appear at facebook feed normally? = Yes, All the shared link will appear at user's facebook timeline normally and his friends will be able to share it on their facebook timeline too.

 = How I will receive my money? =
 Via paypal.